-Recon Recommendation The Committee is asked to RESOLVE that planning permission be granted subject to the following conditions.
+The Committee is asked to RESOLVE that planning permission be granted subject to the following conditions.

 1. The development hereby permitted shall be commenced before the expiration of three years beginning with the date of this permission.

 Reason: To comply with S91 of the Town and Country Planning Act 1990 as amended by S51 of the Planning and Compulsory Purchase Act 2004.

-2. The development hereby permitted shall be carried out in accordance with drawing number 456 003 rev D (includes site location plan) received by the Local Planning Authority on 20.04.21, drawing number 456 004 rev F received by the Local Planning Authority on 19.05.21, and drawing number 456 002 rev K received by the Local Planning Authority on 21.07.21.
+2. The development hereby permitted shall be carried out in accordance with drawing number 456 002 rev L and drawing number 456 004 rev G received by the Local Planning Authority on 15.10.21, and drawing number 456 003 rev F (includes site location plan) received by the Local Planning Authority on 10.12.21.

 Reason: For the avoidance of doubt.

-3. a) Prior to the commencement of development, an investigative survey of the site shall first have been carried out and a report submitted to and approved in writing by the Local Planning Authority.
+- a) Prior to the commencement of development, an investigative survey of the site shall first have been carried out and a report submitted to and approved in writing by the Local Planning Authority.
 The survey must have regard for any potential ground and water contamination, the potential for gas emissions and any associated risk to the public, buildings and / or the environment.
-The report shall include details of any necessary remedial measures to be taken to address any contamination or other identified problems.

-- b) No building to be erected pursuant to this permission shall be first occupied or brought into use until: - i) all the necessary remedial measures have been completed in accordance with the approved details, unless an alternative has first been approved in writing by the Local Planning Authority; and - ii) it has been certified to the satisfaction of the Local Planning Authority that the necessary remedial measures have been implemented in full and that they have rendered the site free from risk to human health from the contaminants identified, unless an alternative has first been approved in writing by the Local Planning Authority.
+The report shall include details of any necessary remedial measures to be taken to address any contamination or other identified problems. - b) No building to be erected pursuant to this permission shall be first occupied or brought into use until: - i) all the necessary remedial measures have been completed in accordance with the approved details, unless an alternative has first been approved in writing by the Local Planning Authority; and - ii) it has been certified to the satisfaction of the Local Planning Authority that the necessary remedial measures have been implemented in full and that they have rendered the site free from risk to human health from the contaminants identified, unless an alternative has first been approved in writing by the Local Planning Authority.